 We have robust contingency measures in place, and homes are receiving regular information and updates.

 With the announcement by the Government of an end to all remaining Covid legal restrictions in England, we'd like to clarify that though the legal requirements have been removed, the current guidance from the Department for Health and Social care is that certain restrictions remain in Adult Social Care settings.

 Q Club Day Services

 All of our Our Q Clubs are now open with the exception of Fosse House in St Albans.
-Some are operating a reduced service at this time.
 For more information on Q Clubs local to you, please contact our central team on 01707 393292 or call your local home directly.

 Life in our homes